Lymphoma is a cancer of the lymphatic system. There are two main types of lymphoma: Hodgkin and non-Hodgkin lymphoma.

-People of any age can develop lymphoma, but it is among the most common causes of cancer in children and young adults aged 15–24 years.
+People of any age can develop lymphoma, but it is among the most common causes of cancer in children and young adults.
 It is often treatable.

 The symptoms of lymphoma are similar to those of some viral diseases, such as the common cold.
 However, they typically continue for a more extended period.

-The overlap of symptoms can lead to misdiagnosis.
-Anyone who has persistently swollen glands should see their doctor for a consultation.
+The overlap of symptoms between lymphoma and infections can lead to misdiagnosis.
+As such, it is advisable for anyone who has persistently swollen glands to contact their doctor for a consultation.